benjaminion/upgrading-ethereum-book/src/book.md

 Vlad Zamfir's memoirs on the development of the Casper Protocol are not only a great read, but a good introduction to the challenges of designing a proof of stake protocol.
 They discuss the background to many of the design decisions that led, eventually, to the protocol we see today.
 [Part 1](https://medium.com/@Vlad_Zamfir/the-history-of-casper-part-1-59233819c9a9), [Part 2](https://medium.com/@Vlad_Zamfir/the-history-of-casper-chapter-2-8e09b9d3b780), [Part 3](https://medium.com/@Vlad_Zamfir/the-history-of-casper-chapter-3-70fefb1182fc), [Part 4](https://medium.com/@Vlad_Zamfir/the-history-of-casper-chapter-4-3855638b5f0e), [Part 5](https://medium.com/@Vlad_Zamfir/the-history-of-casper-chapter-5-8652959cef58).

+Much of the material in the following sections is also covered in the more recent report by Umberto Natale of Chorus One, [Analysing Ethereum Cryptoeconomics: the validator's perspective](https://docs.google.com/document/d/1r640UQOm2z-Q9nsJzqBq3BVgCtTL1_Yc7WnPp4jEBgk/edit).

 ### Staking <!-- /part2/incentives/staking -->

 <div class="summary">